• Skip to primary navigation

 The BEST Homemade Burger Buns - The softest, lightest, fluffiest burger buns ever!
 A million times better then store brought burger buns and so easy to make!
 Now that it’s officially BBQ season, I thought this would be the perfect time to share the recipe for the BEST homemade burger buns.

-6 burger buns on a tray
+6 Burger buns with sesame seeds on a tray

 The BEST Homemade Burger Buns